 Sometimes there are already specific projects and funding in place and a scholarship is advertised, but more often the student chooses their theme or area of interest and contacts a relevant academic to discuss details relating to project and funding options available.

 Academic staff in CODES Centre of Excellence and Earth Sciences have very wide Earth science expertise, as well as an established record of successful supervision of PhD and MSc projects.
 They can be consulted at any time regarding potential research projects in their respective fields of expertise.
 Visit our PhD and MSc Research Projects page which links our major research areas alongside the relevant academic staff members.
 It also provides a direct link to the profile page of each academic which provides detailed information on their research interests, publications and achievements.

 The Tasmania Scholarships Program supports the University's commitment to offer students an exemplary learning environment.
 The program provides students with significant financial and academic support to study at the University of Tasmania at a time they most need it.
 Awards are offered in a wide range of disciplines to students studying at undergraduate, Honours, and postgraduate levels.
 Eligibility ranges from financial difficulty to academic excellence.

-N.B. many of the School and Centre scholarships may also be advertised on the University scholarships site.
+N.B. many of the Discipline and Centre scholarships may also be advertised on the University scholarships site.

 Authorised by the Head of School, Physical Sciences